shrehitTech/line-follower-robot/README.md

 ## Overview
 This project is a simple Arduino-based line-following robot that detects a path and follows it autonomously.
 I built this to learn about sensors, motors, and real-time programming.
+I have also attached a code that I have explained in detail.

 ## Hardware Used
 - Arduino Uno / Nano